Tonivalle/DTC-DE-Course/docs/week_1/6-automatic-ingestion.md

 # Automatic Ingestion

+## Automating the pipeline

 We are going to refactor the code to automate the ingestion of data into the database.

-# TODO: I need to test the Pipeline!!!
-Delete the table first to see the changes.

 The command to test the pipeline is:
 ```properties